marcoviero/simstack3/README.md

 ### Error bars
 The preferred method for generating error bars with SIMSTACK is via the "bootstrap".
 Unlike a traditional bootstrap, which draws from the original sample (with replacement, i.e., the same source can be drawn multiple times)
-SIMSTACK splits the samples in each bin 80/20, and stacks them simultaneously.
+SIMSTACK splits each bin in two, with a size ratio of 80:20, and stacks them simultaneously.
 This is keeping with the motivation behind SIMSTACK in the first place, that correlated sources will bias the measurement, so all sources that generate signal must be stacked together.
 Note, this slows down the calculation considerably.
 If you originally had 50 bins (e.g., 5 redshift, 5 stellar mass, 2 types), resulting in stacking 50 layers (51 if you include background), the bootstrap calculation is 100 bins (101 with background), which requires a lot of RAM!
 If this is a problem you have two options:
-1. Stack in Redshift Layers
+1. Stack in Redshift Layers;
 2. Split the sample into redshift chunks, e.g., bins z=[0,1,2] and z=[2,3,4] in each chunk, and combine the results afterward.
-See "Combining Results" for instructions on how to do this.
+See ["Merging Results"](https://github.com/marcoviero/simstack3/blob/main/notebooks/2_merge_and_save_pickles.ipynb) for instructions on how to do this.

 ### Running SIMSTACK
 You can run the code in two ways,